Why Is It Hard to Connect With My Mother?

 Introduction

-Many people experience deep pain, confusion, or longing around their relationship with their mother.
+Many people carry deep pain, longing, confusion, or emotional distance connected to their relationship with their mother.
+Some people feel:

 • unseen or emotionally unsupported